 TGax editor: the figure and table cross-references got messed up, and Word doesn’t acknowledge that the Figures are referenceable entities anymore.
 Please replace the manual cross-references with automatic cross-references, here and below.

-The HE-SIG-B field is separately encoded on each 20 MHz band.
-The encoding structure in one such 20 MHz band is shown in Figure 27-26 (Format of an HE-SIG-B content channel(#21223)).
-It consists of a Common field, if present, followed by a User Specific field which together are referred to as the HE-SIG-B content channel.(#21221)
+The format of an HE-SIG-B content channel is shown in Figure 27-26 (Format of an HE-SIG-B content channel(#21223)).
+The HE-SIG-B content channel consists of a Common field, if present, followed by a User Specific field.(#21221)

 TGax editor: Move the 4th paragraph to here (shown by example below, assuming D4.0)

 (#21222)If the SIGB Compression field in the HE-SIG-A field of an HE MU PPDU is set to 1 (indicating full bandwidth MU-MIMO transmission), the Common field is not present and the HE-SIG-B content channel consists of only the User Specific field.
-If the SIGB Compression field in the HE-SIG-A field of an HE MU PPDU is set to 0, the Common field is present in HE-SIG-B content channel.
+If the SIGB Compression field in the HE-SIG-A field of an HE MU PPDU is set to 0, the Common field is present in the HE-SIG-B content channel.